 The most important thing to remember is that you should never punish a very young kitten for nursing behavior.Since the nursing is bothering you I think you might want to try having a blanket or an extra shirt nearby that Kinky could use for dry nursing.
 Direct him to the ‘expendable’ shirt or blanket and away from you.
 In addition, you can interrupt the dry nursing by picking him up and moving him from your shirt, perhaps distracting him with a toy (remember the more you play with him the less stressed he will be and the less likely he will need to find comfort in dry nursing…).

-Lastly, you can use a bitter apple spray.
+Lastly, you can use a Bitter Lemon Spray.
 This is a good deterrent, though I recommend it as a last resort.
 If you use it, put a little on your skin or on the shirt where Kinky attempts to nurse.
-You’ll find that he will not go for that area as much.
+You will find that he will not go for that area as much.
 Keep me posted.
 Your Pal, Simba

 Kitten Biting People

 I have a 3-month-old kitten we found abandoned a month ago.
 He sucks on blankets, but that is not my real concern.
 About three weeks ago he started to behave differently.
 He finds a spot on our hands and starts to suckle…the problem is that while he suckles his teeth sink into our skin and it hurts!
 He really seems to enjoy the suckling.
 His eyes close, but I do not know if this is something that we should be letting him do.
 Is there something that I can do?
 Concerned